American Computer Science League (ACSL)

 - Format: 3 students per team (at least 2 students)

 - Content: 2 Programming problems scored with 10 points per question.
-All members of the team are required to answer and submit answers.
+All members of the team are required to answer questions and submit answers.
 (3 hours)

 Awards